Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 Courtesy of Global Property Guide, House prices Makati CBD

-The last two decades of the real estate landscape in the Philippines has undergone a dramatic transformation.
+The real estate landscape in the Philippines has undergone a dramatic transformation in the past two decades.
 The value of land has skyrocketed, a trend driven by myriad macroeconomic factors that have concurrently shaped the country’s socio-economic fabric.

-The past twenty years have also witnessed rapid urbanization in the Philippines.
+The past two decades have witnessed rapid urbanization in the Philippines.
 As more people gravitate towards urban areas for better job opportunities and living conditions, the demand for residential and commercial spaces has soared.
 Simultaneously, the country’s middle class has experienced significant expansion.
 With increased disposable income, this demographic has been instrumental in driving up the demand for property, thereby influencing land prices.

 Quarterly Change in Land Prices